RNE: plug-and-play diffusion inference-time control and energy-based training: Methods

-While the processes in \Cref{eq:fwd,eq:bwd} evolve in opposite directions, they induce the same probability measure over the path space.
-Therefore, their Radon-Nikodym derivative (informally, the ``density ratio") is always 1.
-Formally, let $\fwd{\P}^\mu$ and $\bwd{\P}^\nu$ be the path measures of \Cref{eq:fwd,eq:bwd} respectively.
-We have ${ \mathrm{d} \fwd{\P}^\mu}/{ \mathrm{d}\bwd{\P}^\nu}(Y_{[\tau, \tau']}) \!= \!
-1 $, where $Y_{[\tau, \tau']}$ is \emph{any} It\^{o} process within the time-horizon $[\tau, \tau']$, with diffusion coefficient $\sigma_t$ in \Cref{eq:fwd,eq:bwd}.
-The expression is merely the definition of time-reversal.
-However, it is easier to understand when discretising the SDEs with, e.g., the Euler-Maruyama integrator.
-Concretely, we first split the time horizon with $N$ time steps $\tau = t_1 < t_2 < \cdots < t_N = \tau'$.
-Then at each step, with $\Delta t_n = |t_{n+1}-t_n | $, the forward and backward processes are defined as Then, ${ \mathrm{d} \fwd{\P}^\mu}/{ \mathrm{d}\bwd{\P}^\nu}(Y_{[\tau, \tau']}) = 1 $ becomes This approximation becomes exact as $N \!\!\shortrightarrow \!\!\infty$.
-To apply \Cref{eq:estimator}, we define the quantity $R$. \begin{mdframed}[style=highlightedBox] \begin{definition} Consider a pair of forward and backward SDEs in \Cref{eq:fwd,eq:bwd} with drift $\mu_t$ and $\nu_t$.
+This approximation is exact as $N \!\!\shortrightarrow \!\!\infty$.
+Formally, we define the quantity $R$ as follows: \begin{mdframed}[style=highlightedBox] \begin{definition} Consider the forward and backward SDEs in \Cref{eq:fwd,eq:bwd}.
 Let $Y$ be the solution to an arbitrary process with the same diffusion coefficient.
-Following the discretisation in \Cref{eq:fwd_gaussian,eq:bwd_gaussian}, we define \footnotemark \end{definition} \end{mdframed} With this definition, we obtain the following identity for the $\mu$ and $\nu$ processes satisfying time-reversal.
+Following \Cref{eq:fwd_gaussian,eq:bwd_gaussian}'s discretisation, we define \footnotemark \end{definition} \end{mdframed} With this definition, we obtain the following identity for the $\mu$ and $\nu$ processes satisfying time-reversal.
 We note that the limit in \Cref{eq:R_definition} can be formalised \citep{berner2025discrete} thus $R^\nu_\mu$ can be expressed as For a more detailed discussion on this expression, we defer to \citet[][eq.
 14-15]{vargas2023transport}.
-For readers not familiar with It\^{o} integrals, we highlight that \textbf{our approach can be fully understood and implemented as \Cref{eq:R_definition} with finite $N$ and simple Gaussian kernels}.
+For readers not familiar with It\^{o} integrals, we highlight that our approach can be fully understood and implemented as \Cref{eq:R_definition} with finite $N$ and simple Gaussian kernels.
 That said, the connection to its continuous-time counterpart will enable us to design better estimators.